50 Things You Do Every Day That Annoy Other People

-We all have those times in life when we’re eager to share a personal victory, but don’t know how quite to bring it up without sounding like we’re patting ourselves on the back.
-Unfortunately, in many cases, what comes out is worse: the humblebrag, or “backdoor brag,” a way of boasting without outright saying something.
-For instance: “I had to hire a housekeeper because my mansion is simply too big for me to take care of alone.”
-And before you get unfriended, quit these 15 Facebook Habits You Need to Break Now.
+We all have days when we're eager to share a personal victory, but don't know how to bring it up without sounding like we're patting ourselves on the back.
+Unfortunately, in many cases, what comes out is worse: the humblebrag, or "backdoor brag," a way of boasting without outright saying what you're proud of.
+For instance: "I had to hire a housekeeper because my new house is just too big for me to take care of alone."

 Not standing to one side on an escalator

-Despite what many people seem to think, there are rules for standing on an escalator.
-Unless you really want to annoy other people, stand to the right when you’re planning on standing still, and stick to the left side if you’re climbing up.
-And for more ironclad rules about everyday transportation etiquette, check out the 13 Mistakes You’re Making in an Elevator.
+Despite what many people seem to think, there are rules for using an escalator.
+Unless you really want to annoy other people, move to the right when you're standing still, and stick to the left side if you're walking up or down.

 Starting an order with, "Can I get a…?"

-Just because you’re in a rush to get your morning coffee doesn’t mean that’s an excuse to be rude.
-However, despite our best intentions, many of us still place an order with, “Can I get a…?” instead of the politer, “May I please have…?”
-And to avoid further faux pas, make sure you know these 23 Old-Fashioned Etiquette Rules That Still Apply.
+Just because you're in a rush to get your morning coffee doesn't mean that's an excuse to be rude.
+However, despite our best intentions, many of us still place an order—in cafés, in bars, in restaurants—with, "Can I get a…?" instead of the more polite, "May I please have…?"

 Not holding the door for the person behind you